Teach Kids to Use Vivid Verbs in Their Writing

 Bubbles…Up! by Jacqueline Davies, illustrated by Sonia Sanchez

-Written in the second person, this is a verby, punchy, exuberant celebration of swimming and playing underwater!
-And even if a storm stops you for a while, when it’s gone And time to get back in the water, you plunge under under under BUBBLES UP!
+Written in the second person, this is a vivid verb, punchy, exuberant celebration of swimming and playing underwater!
+And even if a storm stops you for a while, when it’s gone, it’s time to get back in the water, you plunge under, under, under, BUBBLES UP!

 Ride, Roll, Run Time for Fun! by Valerie Bolling, illustrated by Sabrena Khadija